-Local police officer resources are the core complement of officers under the direction of the Local Commander and include community policing, response policing and divisional road policing teams.
+Local police officer resources are the core complement of officers under the direction of the Local Commander and include community and response policing.
 Also included in the local resource figures are officers within the divisional Criminal Investigation Department and Public Protection Units.

 Local police officer resources are supplemented by specialist resources at a regional and national level.
 Nationally, there are further police officer resources available to divisions including specialist crime resources such as the National Rape Investigation Unit and Human Trafficking Unit and operational support resources such as Air Support and Mounted Unit.
-Examples of regional and national resources are given on page 4.
+Examples of regional and national resources are given below.